StevenTammen/hieam-old/README.md

 - D for "delete" = delete Nmove text and enter insert mode.
 You don't delete text you want to paste, you *harvest* it.
 Replaces c/C/cc.
 - K for "kill" = delete character under cursor and enter insert mode.
 You delete text but kill characters.
 (This still gives me a chuckle every time...
 I guess I have a strange sense of humor).
 Replaces s.
 S as a command is lost, since I just use dd (i.e., cc) instead.
 - Backspace/Delete take over X/x, respectively.
 I never understood why x was necessary as a separate command.
-- X for "up/back to but excluding" = till.
+- X for "up/back to but excluding" = till/to.
 Replaces t/T.
 - L for "layer" = overwrite N characters or toggle overwrite mode.
 Replaces r/R.

 Note that J and K retain their special meanings.
 I'll probably remap j to something else eventually once I have a better idea what would be useful to put there.